Herb Crusted Salmon Fillet and Cheesy Dauphinoise

-Cover with cling film and pop into the fridge to set - these will take 2-3 hours to fully set, but they'll still be delicious if you want to eat them straight away.
+Cover with cling film and pop into the fridge to set - they'll take 2-3 hours to fully set, but will still be delicious if you want to eat them straight away.

-When ready to serve, spoon the nuts on top of the chocolate pots.
-Enjoy!
+When ready to serve, spoon the salted caramel nuts on top of each chocolate pot to finish.